 Costs and fees

-“Nadex charges $1 per option per trade up to $50 per order.
-Options that expire in the money require an additional $1 settlement fee.
-There are no additional commissions or charges.”
+Nadex charges $1 per contract for entry or exit before expiration.
+Options that expire in-the-money require an additional $1 settlement fee.
+There are no additional commissions or charges for trades.

-When your options expire, you pay a $1 per option “in the money” fee to cash out.
+When your options expire, you pay a $1 per option “in-the-money” fee to cash out.
 Contracts that expire out of the money do not incur a settlement charge.

 The only other costs most people will see are a $25 returned deposit fee and a $25 wire withdrawal fee.
 Those transaction fees are easily avoidable.
 If you are inactive in your trading account for twelve consecutive months, meaning no trade has been executed during that period, it may be closed and your Nadex membership terminated.
 However, if your account still holds funds, you will be charged a rolling, monthly, inactivity fee of $10.00.
 Again, something easily avoidable.

-Some special accounts (FCM members and Market Makers) may have access to lower fees.
+Some special accounts (FCM Members and Market Makers) may have access to lower fees.

 Bonus & Promotions

-“Nadex offers customer support by phone or email for just two hours per day, six days per week.
-Accounts are mostly self-service.”
+Nadex offers customer support by email and live chat, six days per week.
+All accounts are self-directed.

 Nadex typically gets average to slightly above average ratings on customer service.
 It gets above average reviews for the overall platform and user experience.

-Research and Education
+Research and education

-“Both new and experienced traders can learn a lot from Nadex resources.
-Nadex offers courses, articles, videos, webinars, and a demo account to learn more about how this type of trading works.”
+Both new and experienced traders can learn a lot from Nadex resources.
+Nadex offers a learning center, articles, videos, webinars, and a demo account to learn more about how this type of trading works.

 If you are new to options trading, the value of a demo account can’t be understated.
 This is a useful resource that anyone can enjoy for free without a paid Nadex account.